jzakiya/primes-utils/README.md

 This behavior is referenced to MRI Ruby.

 ## Coding Implementations
 The method `prime_division|factors` has 2 implementations.
-A pure ruby implementation, and a hybrid implementation using the Unix cli command `factor` [5], if available on the host OS.
+A pure ruby implementation `factors1`, and a hybrid implementation using the Unix cli command `factor` [5], if available on the host OS.
 It's an extremely fast C coded factoring algorithm, part of the GNU Core Utilities package [4].
+However, `factors1` is always exists separately.

 Upon loading, the gem tests if the command `factor` exists on the host OS.
 If so, it performs a system call to it within `prime_division|factors`, and Ruby reformats its output.